Where can I find out how to cope with an undiagnosed condition?

 If you or someone you know is interested in enrolling in a clinical trial, you can find helpful general information on clinical trials at ClinicalTrials.gov.

-Resources on many charitable or special-fare flights to research and treatment sites and low-cost hospitality accommodations for outpatients and family members, as well as ambulance services, are listed in the Travel and Lodging Assistance section of this Web site.
+Resources on many charitable or special-fare flights to research and treatment sites and low-cost hospitality accommodations for outpatients and family members, as well as ambulance services, are listed in the GARD Help with Travel Costs guide.

 Yes.
 See below for additional information and supportive resources for individuals with an undiagnosed condition and their families.